tomepel/RepData_PeerAssessment1/PA1_template.md

 completed the missing data (corresponding to 8 full days) with the 5 mn averaged over all days, and summing over the full day it gives a total number of steps equal to the mean.
-So the mean is obviously left unchanged, and since we added 8 "mean values" the median now equal one of these values, hence the mean.
+So the mean is obviously left unchanged, and since we added 8 "mean values" the median is now equal one of these values, hence the mean.

 Impact of the day of the week
 -----------------------------